TLS 1.3 – Status, Concerns & Impact

 So, What’s the Recommended Best Practice?

 Even though TLS 1.3 was ratified in 2018, adoption is very slow because TLS 1.2 is still relevant with no known vulnerabilities.
 TLS 1.2 is still the protocol of choice for the internet and it is still a valid solution for enterprises.
-TLS 1.3 also comes with its own set of concerns that need to be addressed.
+The new protocol also comes with its own set of concerns that need to be addressed.

-With its full-proxy capabilities, SSL Insight has the ability to negotiate different cipher suites for the client and the server side, and will be able to support the following combinations:
+With its full-proxy capabilities, Thunder SSLi has the ability to negotiate different cipher suites for the client and the server side, and will be able to support the following combinations:

-However, as TLS 1.3 use gains traction, based on the discussion above, A10 Networks recommends use of the second scenario, i.e., using TLS 1.2 for the client side, while using TLS 1.3 for the server side.
-This helps improve performance, ensures compliance standards are not violated, and leverages all the advantages of TLS 1.3 for the outside connections.
-This flexibility makes SSL Insight both secure and compliant without any additional patches or upgrades.
+However, as TLS 1.3 use gains traction, based on the discussion above, A10 Networks recommends use of the second scenario, i.e., using TLS 1.2 for the client side, while using 1.3 for the server side.
+This helps improve performance, ensures compliance standards are not violated, and leverages all the advantages of 1.3 for the outside connections.
+This flexibility makes Thunder SSLi both secure and compliant without any additional patches or upgrades.